huggingface/tgi-gaudi/README.md

     * Max input tokens: 1024
     * Max total tokens: 2048

+Other sequence lengths can be used with proportionally decreased/increased batch size (the higher sequence length, the lower batch size).
 Support for other models from Optimum Habana will be added successively.

 ## Environment variables